 Note that the first 3 options aren’t even grammatically correct.
 This is like saying you live 3 mile from your office, or the guards at Versailles rotate every 15 minute.

-Answers A-C are clearly not correct, because the only possible correct answers are 16 and 128, depending on which units you use.
+Answers A-C are clearly not correct, because the only possible correct answers are 16 bytes or 128 bits.

 Answer C is a deceptive, however, due to the use of the unit “char”, which it not a universally identified measure of information.
 It could be construed in this context to have the same meaning that it has in many programming languages, which is to say that it’s an unsigned byte that probably contains an ASCII character.
 MD5 hashes are typically rendered for humans as 32 (not 48) character strings of hexadecimal numbers.
 I object to this answer on principle, however, because the char representation of the hash is not the hash itself, it is merely a representation of the hash.
 I could also store the same hash in a UTF-16 string and then it would be 64 bytes instead of 32.
 The question is way too ambiguous to make any of these assumptions.

-Answer D looks close, but the unit there is "kb" – kilobytes – not bits or bytes, which means answer D is actually the farthest from being correct.
+Answer D looks close, but the unit there is “kb” not bits or bytes, which means answer D is actually the farthest from being correct.